koii-network/docs/develop/build-dapps-with-koii/using-nfts-as-content/lists-and-leaderboards.md

 ```

-The default list component fetches the fully Koii NFT list, so configuring views can allow you to select any content you like without rebuilding the Tasks API.
-If this doesn't work for your use case, please [**contact our support team**](https://koii.me/support) and we can help you deploy an Indexing Task of your own!
+The default list component fetches the fully Koii NFT list, so configuring views can allow you to select any content you like without rebuilding the tasks API.
+If this doesn't work for your use case, please [**contact our support team**](https://koii.me/support) and we can help you deploy an indexing task of your own!

 **NSFW**